 I have meshed a lot of these frameworks together to create my ideal product that serves my clients.
-Lines 1-6 are crafted in a 2-3 hour work session with my clients:
+Most of these items are hashed out in a collaborative work session:

 Other processes and/or deliverables that are usually involved include, but are not limited to:

 Brand Immersion - Understanding your existing brand if you are not a new company.

 Context - of the Culture, your business category, and table stakes.